lisianathiruselvan/19AI307_JAVA/Module-08/DAY-4/README.md

 # Ex.No:8(D) BUFFER INPUT/OUTPUT STREAM

 ## AIM:
- To create a java program file for displaying the data from the file after skip method using FileInputStream & BufferedInputStream.
+ To Write a java Program for reading the characters from the user and print in the display screen using Buffered InputStream

 ## ALGORITHM :
-1. Import java.io.* and java.util.* for file handling and user input.
-2. Create a file named sample.txt and write "This is a line of text inside the file." using FileWriter.
-3. Close the FileWriter to save the content to sample.txt.
-4. Open sample.txt with a FileInputStream wrapped in a BufferedInputStream for efficient reading.
-5. Prompt the user to enter the number of bytes to skip using Scanner.
-6. Skip the specified number of bytes in the file and print the remaining content.
+1. Create a BufferedInputStream object to read input from the keyboard (System.in).
+2. Display a prompt to the user for input.
+3. Read input character by character using read() method until end-of-file (-1) is detected.
+4. Convert each byte to a character and print it.
-7. Close the BufferedInputStream and FileInputStream to release system resources.
+5. Close the input stream in the finally block to release resources.